Steps to Take Regarding Technology During a Divorce

 - Recording Devices.
 Besides computers, many other types of correspondence can be recorded, including telephone calls, meetings, and any type of private correspondence through hidden cameras or mobile phone cameras.
 The more potential evidence that can be gathered, the better.

-As technology begins to play a larger role in divorce and make its presence better known, clients more than ever are in need of seasoned and experienced Texas family law attorneys.
-The attorneys at Conner & Lindamood, P.C. know how to use technology and media during a divorce to best help an individual while avoiding rules that might make the technology inadmissible in a court of law.
+As technology begins to play a larger role in divorce and make its presence better known, clients more than ever are in need of seasoned and experienced Texas family law lawyers.
+The lawyers at Lindamood & Robinson, P.C. know how to use technology and media during a divorce to best help an individual while avoiding rules that might make the technology inadmissible in a court of law.